kenwals/shinrin-yoku/README.md

 Navbar : all the links work, this section is reponsive to screen size, menu collapses after item is selected.

-Hero image and text: clearly visible
+Hero image and text: clearly visible/readable , call to action button takes user to the about section.

-about section:

-Contact form :

-Footer section :
+About section: The card gallery is a template taken from the bootstrap framework library . it's reponsive to screen size off the shelf.
+No isues found.

+email link: This behaves as expected, the link should trigger the users browser to open a new window for composing an email , the To field and the subject field should be prepopulated.

+Subscription form : The form displays validation messages if fields are blank when the subscribe button is pressed.

+Footer section : All icons animate when the mouse is hovering over them, each icon links to a new page.

 Devices manually tested browser for the following devices on: